TrueAge

 White Blood Cell Count (WBC)

-Measures the total number of immune cells circulating in your blood.
-Reflects your immune system's baseline activation level.
+Measures the total number of white blood cells circulating in your blood.

 Tips